dilshan-g/content-crawler-migration/README.md

-If you don't have [Config devel](https://www.drupal.org/project/config_devel) installed and configured, you might need to uninstall and reinstall the `doghouse_content_migrate` module every time you make a change to the .yml.
+If you don't have [Config devel](https://www.drupal.org/project/config_devel) installed and configured, you might need to uninstall and reinstall the `content_crawler_migration` module every time you make a change to the .yml.

 Install the config devel module and add this code snippet to the module info file: